Three Sisters / Swan Song

 This mash-up of Chekhov’s masterpiece Three Sisters with his earlier burlesque Swan Song was my first – and thus far only – directorial assay at Chekhov; as well as the first time I’d directed a show in the main-house Embassy Theatre at Central; and the first of a pair of directorial collaborations with another award-winning actor and movement director, Jennie Ogilvie.

 We used Chekhov’s short play and clown routine Swan Song, in a brilliant new translation by Mark Wheatley, as a curtain-raiser, and also as a conceptual framing device.
-In Swan Song an ageing actor, Svetlovidov, has passed out drunk in his dressing room after his final benefit performance; he comes out on stage in the empty auditorium, where he encounters the impoverished stage manager Nikita and they bemoan, reminisce, and, with Nikita prompting, replay scenes from King Lear (material which neatly linked into the opening of Three Sisters).
+In Swan Song an ageing actor, Svetlovidov, has passed out drunk in his dressing room after his final benefit performance; awaking hung-over, he comes out on stage in the empty auditorium, where he encounters the impoverished stage manager Nikita and they bemoan, reminisce, and, with Nikita prompting, replay scenes from King Lear (material which neatly linked into the opening of Three Sisters).

 This prologue served to situate the action of Three Sisters theatrically rather than realistically, and simultaneously allowed us to play some metatheatrical clown games with the audience.
 The two characters from Swan Song turned up in the action of Three Sisters intermittently: in the minor roles of the soldiers who bring the samovar in Act 1, the clowns at the door in Act 2 and the gypsies of Act 4.
 In each of these interventions Svetlovidov, the actor, would be unsure of what he was attempting to do on stage, subtly disrupting the dramatic rhythm; Nikita, the stage manager, would awkwardly guide him, moving the audience between the supposed locations of Swan Song and of Three Sisters and to the present theatrical moment.